temporalio/documentation/docs/go-sessions.md

 func CreateSession(ctx Context, sessionOptions *SessionOptions) (Context, error)
 ```

 `CreateSession()` takes in `workflow.Context`, `sessionOptions` and returns a new context which contains metadata information of the created session (referred to as the **session context** below).
-When it's called, it will check the task list name specified in the `ActivityOptions` (or in the `StartWorkflowOptions` if the task list name is not specified in `ActivityOptions`), and create the session on one of the workers which is polling that task list.
+When it's called, it will check the task queue name specified in the `ActivityOptions` (or in the `StartWorkflowOptions` if the task queue name is not specified in `ActivityOptions`), and create the session on one of the workers which is polling that task queue.

 The returned session context should be used to execute all activities belonging to the session.
 The context will be cancelled if the worker executing this session dies or `CompleteSession()` is called.
 When using the returned session context to execute activities, a `workflow.ErrSessionFailed` error may be returned if the session framework detects that the worker executing this session has died.
 The failure of your activities won't affect the state of the session, so you still need to handle the errors returned from your activities and call `CompleteSession()` if necessary.